drov0/exxp/README.md

 ### Who do I talk to about business and parnerships ?

-Find @fredrikaa on the official steempress discord and talk to him
+Find @fredrikaa on the official exxp discord and talk to him

 the discord can be found here : https://discord.gg/W2KyAbm